ssdetlab/Tracker_PyAnalysis/README.md

 - run analysis serially OR in parallel:
   - `python3 serial_analyzer.py -conf conf/config_file_name.txt`
   - `python3 multiproc_analyzer.py -conf conf/config_file_name.txt`
-- to see event displays (fits...):
-  - change `doplot` in the config to 1
-  - run with `serial_analyzer.py` as above
-  - kill the process after as many fits as desired
-  - change `doplot` in the config back to 0

 Run alignment with cosmics:
 - run noise scan (see above)